 The Board of the Council shall be comprised of nine (9) Stakeholders.

-Chair – a community Stakeholder at least eighteen (18) years old
+Chair – a Stakeholder at least eighteen (18) years old

-Vice-Chair – a community Stakeholder at least eighteen (18) years old
+Vice-Chair – a Stakeholder at least eighteen (18) years old

-Treasurer – a community Stakeholder at least eighteen (18) years old
+Treasurer – a Stakeholder at least eighteen (18) years old

-Secretary – a community Stakeholder at least eighteen (18) years old
+Secretary – a Stakeholder at least eighteen (18) years old

-Sergeant-at-Arms – a community Stakeholder at least eighteen (18) years old
+Sergeant-at-Arms – a Stakeholder at least eighteen (18) years old

-Business Representative – a community Stakeholder at least eighteen (18) years old
+Business Representative – a Stakeholder at least eighteen (18) years old

-Education Representative – a community Stakeholder at least eighteen (18) years old
+Education Representative – a Stakeholder at least eighteen (18) years old

-Senior Citizen Representative – a community Stakeholder at least eighteen
+Senior Citizen Representative – a Stakeholder at least eighteen

 (18) years old

-Youth Representative – a community Stakeholder at least twelve (12) years old
+Youth Representative – Open to Stakeholders between the ages of fourteen (14) and seventeen (17) on the day of the election or selection.
+See Admin.
+Code § 22.814(c).
+If less than eighteen (18) years of age, the Youth Board Seat member shall be precluded from voting on financial matters, such as neighborhood council expenditures, financial reports, annual budgets, contracts, and recommendations to enter into contracts.

 Section 2: Quorum